 AVOIDING non-biodegradable items.

-Cougar Pumps have fully equipped and qualified engineers who can inspect and asses systems to ensure you’re getting the reliability you deserve.
+Cougar Pumps have fully equipped and qualified engineers who can inspect and assess systems to ensure you’re getting the reliability you deserve.

-We also offer service contacts which provide routine maintenance.
+We also offer service contracts which provide routine maintenance.